Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 ## Saving High Scores

 If you did the other React + Redux trutorials you worked with Local storage you could put these ideas to use here to save the game state and save the high score.

-# Feedback and Review - 2 minutes

-**We promise this won't take longer than 2 minutes!**

-Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/ErwFsZjnYNPHOo342)

-This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.